avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

-The YAML file defines a test parameter ``timeout`` which overrides the default test timeout before the runner ends the test forcefully by sending a class:`signal.SIGTERM` to the test, making it raise a :class:`avocado.core.exceptions.TestTimeoutError`.
+The YAML file defines a test parameter ``timeout`` which overrides the default test timeout.
+When the timeout is reached, the spawner will terminate the test runner task, making it raise a :class:`avocado.core.exceptions.TestInterruptedError`.
+The termination process is specific to spawner implementation, for more information see :class:`avocado.core.plugin_interfaces.Spawner.terminate_task`.

 Skipping Tests